Leg swelling from standing is not caused directly by high blood pressure. Untreated hypertension can cause cardiovascular issues that can cause edema.

 Leg swelling, also known as edema, can occur because of various factors, especially in cycling with high blood pressure.
 Here are some factors that may increase the likelihood of experiencing leg swelling:

-• Duration of Cycling: Prolonged cycling periods without adequate breaks can lead to fluid accumulation in the legs, resulting in swelling.
+- Duration of Cycling: Prolonged cycling periods without adequate breaks can lead to fluid accumulation in the legs, resulting in swelling and a higher risk of leg loss.

 Management and Prevention Tips High Blood Pressure Causes Leg Swelling Due Cycling